simon-weber/gmusicapi/README.md

     * removal from library

 ###Usage
-gmapi.api.Api is the user-facing interface.
+gmapi.api.Api is the user-facing interface, and its internal documentation is kept up to date.
 To get started, see example.py.

-I'm currently working on better documentation.
-Experimental docs live [here](https://github.com/simon-weber/Unofficial-Google-Music-API/tree/master/docs/build/html/index.html) for now.
+Eventually, this page will serve Sphinx docs.
+For now, if you clone the repo, you can point your browser at index.html in docs/build/html to see them.

 ###Notes
 This is a work in progress, so debug logging is enabled by default.
-All logging is done to gmapi.log, and warnings and above are printed to	the console.
+All logging is done to gmapi.log in your working directory, and warnings and above are printed to the console.
-I don't	log anything authentication-related - you can check the  logs to be sure.
+Nothing authentication-related gets logged aside from "logged in" and "logged out" messages.

 - - -

-Feel free to contact me	with anything relating to the project.
-Bug reports, feature requests, and contributions are welcome.
+Feel free to email me or - better yet - open an issue for bugs, feature requests, or contributions.